teisnet/CameraStreamingApp/Azure/README.md

-# Scripts to create Azure Web App for the project
+# Script to create Azure Web App for the project
-When the Azure Web App is created, the project can be published online through Visual Studio.
+After running this Azure setup script everything is ready for the project to be published and viewed online.

 ## Prerequisites
 1) Either Linux or Windows with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) installed, including the [Ubuntu app](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6).